-clauses of non-conformances (NC) allowed per Key Component Key Component and subclauses Critical NC Major NC Minor NC A. The Fishery Management System 30 B. Science andStock Assessment Activities, and the Precautionary Approach 30 No Critical NC is allowed within the overall assessment, 1 Major NC allowed per Category (A-D), if 3 Minor NCs allowed per Category (A-D), if no Major NC assigned.
-C. Management Measures, Implementation, Monitoring and Control 30 or in any Category; 1 Critical NC = Fail. no Minor NC assigned.
+No. of clauses and Maximum no. of I non-conformances (NC Component allowed per Key Key Component subclauses Critical NC Major NC Minor NC A. The Fishery Management System 30 B. Science andStock Assessment Activities, and the Precautionary Approach 30 No Critical NC is allowed within the overall assessment, 1 Major NC allowed per Category (A-D), if 3 Minor NCs allowed per Category (A-D), if C. Management Measures, Implementation, Monitoring and Control 30 or in any Category; 1 Critical NC = Fail. no Minor NC assigned. no Major NC assigned.
 D. Serious Impacts of the Fishery on the Ecosystem 35 - Total number of supporting clause for Categories A-D 125 No Critical NC allowed; 1 Critical NC= Fail.
-Up to 4 Major NCs (provided no more than 1 Major NC in any one category, and no Minor NCs are assigned).
+Up to 4 Major NCs (provided no more than 1 Major NCin any one category, and no Minor NCs are assigned).
 Up to 12 Minor NCs (provided no Major NC in the same category and no more than 3 Minor NCs in any one category).